henkoberholzer/IntentArchitect/Documentation/articles/getting_started/intro.md

 This is different from most other similar tools, which would have some form of lock-in.
 For example, Intent Architect has:-
 - No runtime that your code must execute in.
-- No proprietary framework dependencies .
+- No proprietary framework dependencies.
 - No generated code that is unmaintainable due to being unwieldy or poorly implemented, such that it's obviously not what a developer would have coded.

 > "Use the tool because it's adding value to you, not because your past decisions are holding you captive."